Anastasia Pavlyuchenkova: 2021: Singles major final, Olympic quarterfinals and world No. 11

-2022: Lengthy injury layoff & second WTA 1000 doubles title, early season ending
+2022: Injuries and WTA 1000 doubles title

 She began 2022 season at the Australian Open, having missed the warm-up tournaments after contracting COVID-19 on arrival.
 She defeated Anna Bondár and Samantha Stosur to reach the third round, beating Stosur in her last career singles match.
 However, she was beaten by Sorana Cîrstea in three sets.

-She was scheduled to compete at the St. Petersburg Ladies' Trophy, but withdrew due to a knee injury.
+She was scheduled to compete at the St. Petersburg Trophy, but withdrew due to a knee injury.
 Pavlyuchenkova later announced that she would be ruled out of action for ten weeks due to her knee injury, and would be back in late April in time for the clay-court season.

 At the Italian Open, partnering Veronika Kudermetova, she won her second WTA 1000 doubles title, after the one in Madrid in 2013, defeating Madrid champions Gabriela Dabrowski and Giuliana Olmos.

 Pavlyuchenkova subsequently ended her season, after withdrawing from the French Open to continue nursing the knee injury.
 Having been defending her runner-up result from 12 months ago, her ranking dove nearly four-fold, from world No. 21 to No. 83 after the tournament's conclusion – making it the first time she is ranked outside the top 50, since she debuted here more than 13 years ago, on 3 November 2008.